hissp.reader module#

 Bases: object

-Wraps around a Hissp compiler instance.
-Parses Lissp tokens into Hissp syntax trees.
+Wraps around a Hissp compiler instance and creates a Lissp parser.

 compile(code: str) str[source]#